airtonix/zenobi.us/nuxt/content/posts/2016-01-01-automation-what-i-have-learnt.md

 - tools that generate things
 - deployment code

+### Somethings can't be autometed (yet)

-I've discovered some checklists are too expensive as code:
+I've discovered some checklists are too expensive as code.

+**visual regression testing**

-- automated visual regression testing. instead you should be using a tool like wraith to publish incremental snapshots over the life of a project.
+Here we found that a tool like wraith to publish incremental snapshots over the life of a project is great for quickly highlight changes.
+A designer or developer can then make the call if the change is acceptable.

+**Unused Code**

+Often styles and javascript are created for components that may only come to life when a CMS user enables a setting or adds certain types of content to the page.

+In this case we've found that a simple component library gives quick indication about what css/js relates to what html mark-up.

+Ideally a developer should not leave dead code in the project.

 ## Webpack